mharen/mharen.github.io/_posts/2009/2009-06-22-few-things-visual-basic-net-has-over-c.md

 **There is no such thing as C# 3.5** - the cause of confusion here is that the C# 3.0 is present in .NET 3.5.
 The language and framework are versioned independently, however - as is the CLR, which is still (at the time of .NET 3.5) at version 2.0, service packs notwithstanding.
 </blockquote>

-Now to the topic of the day: a few things that VB.NET has that C# lacks:  <h4>XML Literals</h4>
+Now to the topic of the day: a few things that VB.NET has that C# lacks:

+#### XML Literals

 XML Literals are definitely worth checking out if you do much with VB.
 Here's a snippet to give you an idea of what they look like:
 <blockquote>